 What to do About Warts

 A wart is a skin growth caused by some types of the virus called the human papillomavirus (HPV).
 There are more than 100 known types of HPV.
 HPV infects the top layer of skin, usually entering the body in an area of broken skin.
 The virus causes the top layer of skin to grow rapidly, forming a wart.
-Most warts go away on their own within months or years.
+Most go away on their own within months or years.

-Warts can grow anywhere on the body.
+They can grow anywhere on the body.
 They are most common among children and young adults.

 How are Warts Spread?

 Warts are easily spread by direct contact with a human papilloma virus.
-You can infect yourself again by touching the wart and then another part of your body.
+You can infect yourself again by touching it and then another part of your body.
 You can infect another person by sharing towels, razors, or other personal items.
 After contact with HPV, it can take many months of slow growth beneath the skin before you notice a wart.
+We can help.
+Call us Today.

 As experts in wart treatment, our dermatologists are able to prescribe the best possible treatment for your type of warts.
-Visit out contact page to request and appointment.

 Types of Warts